CAA Article 16 Authorisation

 5.1 Remote Pilot Competence

-• Passing the CAA online DMARES test and having a ‘Flyer ID’, or
+- Passing the CAA online DMARES test, or

-It is a requirement for anyone taking a new BMFA Achievement to show proof of one of the above methods.
+It is a requirement for anyone taking a new BMFA Achievement to show their Flyer ID.
 Any candidate who shows proof of a valid RCC obtained after 31/12/2020 will be exempt from answering the mandatory questions during the test.

 Updated 17/05/2021